zacarey/CS5001/Capstone/Carey_SelfAssessment.md

 ##### Introduction
 Our project is an iOS application that teaches Computer Science concepts with a focus on data structures and algorithmic processes.
 We wish to communicate basic to complex processes through the use of graphics, animations, text, and user input.
-The goal is to increase and measure the student's comprehenison and ability in the domain of Computer Science.
+The goal is to increase the student's comprehenison and ability in the domain of Computer Science, specifically with algorithms.
 ##### Past Experience
 As a senior in CS we have the necessary knowledge of foundational algorithms and beyond.
 Classes like Data Structures and Design & Analysis of Algorithms will be excellent references in our project.
 In our current trajectory,